All Episodes

 I think if you look a little bit more quickly than people thought, maybe a lot more quickly, I hope.

-And uh it's something that all over the world we're watching, but people are watching us and seeing what we're doing, and they're very impressed.
+And it's something that all over the world we're watching, but people are watching us and seeing what we're doing, and they're very impressed.

 We're dealing with many countries right now, many, many countries, and we're giving them whatever information we're able to glean.

-But certainly he's had a tough bout and he's still going through a tough time, but he seems to be doing better, and that's good.
+But certainly he's had a tough bout, and he's still going through a tough time, but he seems to be doing better, and that's good.

 He's doing an excellent job.

-He loves their country, he loves our country.
+He loves their country.

-So we appreciate everything he's done, and hopefully he's gonna be okay.
+So we appreciate everything he's done.

-I have Secretary of State Mike Pompeo with us.
+Speaking of great people and people that have done a fantastic job, I have Secretary of State Mike Pompeo with us.

-And I'd like to ask Mike to say a few words, and then I think what we'll do in order to get him back to the State Department, we'll take some questions and we'll uh then go on with the rest of what I'm gonna say, then we'll take some questions after that, and then Vice President Pence will take over.
+And then I think what we'll do, in order to get him back to the State Department, we'll take some questions and we'll then go on with the rest of what I'm going to say.

-So Mike Pompeo, please.
+So, Mike Pompeo, please.

 Thank you, Mr. President.

-Uh as you know, when many countries shut down their rail lines, their buses, their infrastructure systems, the capacity to get out of those countries, they were trapped, they were stranded.
+As you know, when many countries shut down their rail lines, their buses, their infrastructure systems, the capacity to get out of those countries, they were trapped, they were stranded.

 The State Department swung into action.

-Since January 29th, we have now repatriated over 50,000 United States citizens back to their homes for more than 90 countries, more than 490 flights back to the United States from all across the world.
+Since January 29th, we have now repatriated over 50,000 United States citizens back to their homes from more than 90 countries, more than 490 flights back to the United States from all across the world.

-We are coordinating with foreign governments, militaries, airport authorities, medical units, transportation companies, hotels, you name it, we're working with them to make sure the American people get back to be with their families.
+We are coordinating with foreign governments, militaries, airport authorities, medical units, transportation companies, hotels, you name it.

 Every day I get a chance to hear some of the remarkable stories from our team.

-Uh let me give you just a couple of examples.
+Let me give you just a couple of examples.

 We've received similar messages from lots of people.

-Uh one woman wrote, quote, I was in tears when I received the email approving our flight back to the United States.
+One woman wrote, quote, I was in tears when I received the email approving our flight back to the United States.

 God bless the United States of America.